ChandraSekhar123331/crispy-pancake/RMS-App/backend/issues.md

 - // need to check if the email is already present;
   // need to check if the username is already used; in manager controller.insert.
 Either should do it in direct schema now.. or should do it backend using other services...
 Look into this.

+- basic Menu done.
+Sorts based on dish_price DESC.
+Maybe we can add few other menus based on sorting etc etc. But time.. not there